SciTools/iris/docs/src/userguide/real_and_lazy_data.rst

 can do.

 .. note::
-    This feature does **not** enable parallel writes to the *same* netCDF output file.
+    This feature does **not** enable parallel writes to the *same* NetCDF output file.
-    That can only be done on certain operating systems, with a specially configured build of the netCDF C library, and is not supported by Iris at present.
+    That can only be done on certain operating systems, with a specially configured build of the NetCDF C library, and is not supported by Iris at present.